 Figure 25 Commercial salmon ex-vessel value in the Strait of Georgia.
 Source: DFO, 2017.

-In addition to the commercial fishery in the Strait of Georgia, there is a valuable recreational fishery for salmon in the Strait of Georgia.
-While other areas of the BC coast account for larger numbers of salmon caught by recreational fishers, the Strait of Georgia has the most fishing effort recorded in boat days for those areas with data (Note: Northern and Central coast data was not available for this year).
-One crude measure of the value of the recreational fisheries is the value they produce in fish themselves if the fish was sold commercially (Colquhoun and Ridge Partners 2015).
-This measure of value is crude and non-inclusive as recreational fishing is not solely for the production of fish, and countless studies have shown that the value recreational fishing gives to society far exceeds this ‘product’ value.
-Nevertheless, the product value of recreational tidal water salmon fisheries in BC is over 15 million dollars annually, with the Strait of Georgia accounting for 1.3 million dollars of this.
+In addition to the commercial salmon fishery, there is a valuable recreational fishery for salmon in the Strait of Georgia.
+While other areas of the B.C. coast account for larger numbers of salmon caught by recreational fishers, the Strait of Georgia has the most fishing effort recorded in boat days for those areas with data (Note: North and Central Coast data were not available for this year).
+One measure of the value of the recreational fisheries is the value they produce in fish themselves, if the fish was sold commercially (Colquhoun and Ridge Partners 2015).
+This measure of value is crude and non-inclusive, as recreational fishing is not solely for the production of fish, and countless studies have shown that the value of recreational fishing to society far exceeds this ‘product’ value.
+Nevertheless, the product value of recreational tidal water salmon fisheries in B.C. is over 15 million dollars annually, with the Strait of Georgia accounting for 1.3 million dollars of this.

-Figure 26 Recreational salmon landings (tidal water) in BC by area for 2009.
+Figure 26 Recreational salmon landings (tidal water) in B.C. by area for 2009.
 JDFS: Juan de Fuca Strait; JS: Johnstone Strait; NC: North Central Coast; SoG: Strait of Georgia; WCVI: West Coast of Vancouver Island.
 Source: DFO, 2016

-Figure 27 Recreational salmon value (tidal water) in BC by area for 2009.
+Figure 27 Recreational salmon value (tidal water) in B.C. by area for 2009.
 JDFS: Juan de Fuca Strait; JS: Johnstone Strait; NC: North Central Coast; SoG: Strait of Georgia; WCVI: West Coast of Vancouver Island.
 Source: Estimated based on commercial value of salmon and landings data from DFO, 2016

 Figure 28 Recreational salmon fishing effort in the Strait of Georgia for 2009.
 JDFS: Juan de Fuca Strait; JS: Johnstone Strait; NC: North Central Coast; SoG: Strait of Georgia; WCVI: West Coast of Vancouver Island.
 Source: DFO, 2016